Cultural Perspective is for people who want to see what is coming, not just react to what already happened

 My mother was endlessly curious and loved language and ideas.
 She explored the natural world and the sciences with me, and she cared deeply about the words we use to describe what’s happening.

-That combination — cultural patterns from my father, careful thinking and language from my mother — trained me to see the world as a web of repeating structures, not random chaos.
+That combination of cultural and historical patterns from my father, careful thinking, and language from my mother trained me to see the world as a web of cultures and repeating structures, not random chaos.

 In the classroom, I taught cultural theory, historical cycles, and the economic and political drivers of society.
 Over time, it became clear that these weren’t just academic frameworks.